Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

 \subsection{Pixel matrix and biasing}

-Each pixel in the matrix comprises the previously described analogue section together with a digital section.
-The pixels are connected to a set of digital control lines, driven by peripheral circuits that enable masking, pulsing, and resetting of individual pixels.
-Each pixel contains a latch to store the detection of a hit.
-A global \textit{strobe} signal, common to all pixels and regions of a half-unit, is distributed to the array.
-The strobe signal, whose latency and duration can be configured, controls the sampling of the status of the pixel discriminator output in the readout latch.
-A hit is recorded when both the strobe signal and the discriminated output of the pixel front-end (see Sec.~\ref{sec:frontend}) are coincidentally asserted.
-The hit information is held in the pixels until a readout command is issued, at which point the locations of the pixels with a hit are sequentially read out and their latches are reset.
+Each pixel in the matrix integrates the previously described analogue section together with a dedicated digital section.
+The pixels are controlled and read out via a network of digital lines organized into orthogonal buses running along each column and row.
+These signals are routed and buffered through the ROW STEERING and COLUMN STEERING blocks located at the array periphery, as illustrated in Fig.~\ref{fig:moss_block_diagram}.
+Configuration functions such as masking, pulsing, and resetting of individual pixels are managed by the PIXEL CNFG block in the peripheral region.

+Each pixel includes a readout latch that stores the detection of a hit.
+A global strobe signal, distributed across all pixels and regions within a half-unit, governs the sampling of the pixel discriminator output into the readout latch.
+A hit is registered when the strobe signal and the discriminated output of the pixel front-end (see Sec.~\ref{sec:frontend}) are simultaneously asserted.
+The strobe signal is initiated by a user command through the control interface, with its duration and an additional internal delay being configurable.
+The hit information remains latched in the pixels until a readout command is issued via the control interface, triggering the readout sequence.

+Pixel hit readout is managed by the TOP LEVEL READOUT and REGION READOUT blocks.
+The positions of hit pixels within the array are sequentially encoded through a two-step process: first, scanning rows that contain at least one hit, and then scanning the hit pixels within each selected row.
+Row and column positions are determined by priority encoders located at the array periphery.
+For each hit pixel, its row and column addresses are written to a memory buffer in the region readout periphery, after which the corresponding pixel latch is cleared, allowing the encoders to advance to the next hit.
+This procedure repeats until all pixel latches are cleared.
+While the readout of the array progresses, the collected hit addresses are assembled into a data frame by the top-level readout unit and transmitted to the data backbone.

 On the analogue side, all pixels within a region are connected to ten nets that control the biasing of the front-end and the test charge injection circuitry.
 Four currents, $\Ib$, $\Ibn$, $\Ir$, and $\Id$, together with four voltages, $\Vb$, $\Vn$, $\Vs$, and $\Vh$, are generated by a set of 8-bit DACs in a biasing unit located in the region-specific periphery (see Fig.~\ref{fig:moss_block_diagram}).
 The voltage $\Vrc$ is derived from the value of $\Ir$, while $\Vl$ is connected to the ground of the $\Vh$ DAC.
 Each biasing unit includes two internal bandgap circuits that generate reference voltages and currents for the DACs, which can be fine-tuned using dedicated 4-bit DACs.